api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

    250ms.
 Note that the OEV Network only produces blocks when there are transactions.
-2. Gas fees - The gas fees are paid in ETH, and because the network is an optimistic L2 rollup, the gas fees are low.
+2. Gas fees - The gas fees are paid in ETH, and because the network is an optimistic L2 rollup, the gas fees are low and get cheaper with the increased number of transactions.
 3. Using Anytrust - By using AnyTrust DAC, the OEV Network achieves further cost reduction.